WPP-Public/akqa-nz-silverstripe-vend/README.md

 ##Setup

-you need to sign up for a Vend developer account.
+you need to sign up for a Vend developer account: [https://developers.vendhq.com/](https://developers.vendhq.com/)

 When you have done so, set your details in a yml config file under `VendAPI`.